 HTC Android 9 Update Release Dates

 Your next question is like regarding when the update is coming, followed by what to expect or what’s new.
-Sadly, we don’t have any information about when you’ll actually get Android Pie for most of these phones.
+Sadly, we don’t have any new info about when you’ll actually get Android Pie for most of these phones.

 In previous years HTC promised updates within 90 days, or before the end of the year, and delivered on those promises.
 And when Google bought the hardware division we thought that would help updates come quicker.
 Instead, they’re taking even longer.
 They went from delivering updates within 90 days, to taking almost 11-12 months here in 2018-19.

 Most HTC owners will be waiting until summer, or later, especially for carrier models.
-HTC’s latest and greatest HTC U12+ from 2018 that was meant to compete with the Galaxy S9 and iPhone Xs won’t see Pie until late June, and probably July in the US.
+HTC’s latest and greatest HTC U12+ from 2018 that was meant to compete with the Galaxy S9 and iPhone Xs won’t see Pie until late June, and even longer in the US.

-No software update should take a year to arrive, HTC, none.
+No software update should take nearly a year to arrive, HTC, none.

 HTC Android 9 Betas